12 December 2025

 When batteries discharge during scarcity, they displace the most expensive generation on the system - typically gas peakers.

 In Australia's NEM, batteries discharged into evening price spikes on 12th June.
-But after two hours, most systems ran out of charge, a reminder that today's fleet is duration-limited.
+But after two hours, most systems ran out of charge.
 Peaking gas took over, pushing prices to the $17,500/MWh market cap.

 As battery fleets grow and durations extend, storage displaces the scarcity hours when gas would otherwise set the price.